Welcome to the

 Tier 3 – The Underground

 And then Tier 3 is everything underground – which is literally half your garden.
-This is a vast area that even on a scientific level has been historically under-examined – so it is no surprise that most gardeners don’t pay enough attention to it.
+This is a vast area that, even on a scientific level, has been historically under-examined – so it is no surprise that most gardeners don’t pay enough attention to it.

 The underground is the key to making a successful garden.
 The underground is water, microorganisms, fungi and mycorrhizae, insects and animals, minerals, roots, rocks, and soil – the substrate that gives life to everything.

 Take some time to examine and take notes about each tier.
-Grab a copy of Homeowners Landscape Inventory and Guide to Site Assessment to guide you through the process.
+Grab a copy of the Homeowners Landscape Inventory and Guide to Site Assessment to guide you through the process.

 It will help you explore your site and look for things you might not otherwise have noticed.